willbarkoff/sleighride/sleighride-server/README.md

 SECRET=randomstring
 DSN=sleighride:sleighride@tcp(localhost:3306)/sleighride
 SECRET_CODE=letmein
+CORS=*
 ```

 `SECRET` is the secret string used for signing cookies.
 This should be randomly generated and kept a secret! `DSN` is the data-source name.
 It should follow the format `user:password@host:port/database`.
-You can use `tcp` to force a connection with TCP. `SECRET_CODE` is the code that you can share with your friends to make sure that they're the correct people joining. **Don't mix up `SECRET` and `SECRET_CODE`!**.
+You can use `tcp` to force a connection with TCP. `SECRET_CODE` is the code that you can share with your friends to make sure that they're the correct people joining. **Don't mix up `SECRET` and `SECRET_CODE`!**. `CORS` is the list of allowed origins (though right now it only supports one).

 Next, install the application with `go install`, and run it with `sleighride-server`.
 I'd recommend setting up a `systemd` service to keep Sleighride running on the server, but I won't go into that here.
 There are numerous tutorials online.